department-of-veterans-affairs/swagger-examples-maven-plugin/README.md

 ```

 ### Configuration for `files.file`
+To override the default files (`target/classes/openapi.json` and `target/classes/openapi.yaml`), specify one or more `files` in the configuration.

 | Attribute  | Description              |
 | ---------- | ------------------------ |
 | file       | (required) The file path |